opensearch-project/documentation-website/_dashboards/management/data-sources.md

 Data sources in OpenSearch are the system and applications that OpenSearch can connect to and ingest data from.
 Once your data sources have been connected and your data has been ingested, it can be indexed, searched, and analyzed using [REST APIs]({{site.url}}{{site.baseurl}}/api-reference/index/) or the OpenSearch Dashboards user interface.

 The focus of this documentation is on using the OpenSeach Dashboards interface to connect and manage your data sources.
-For information about using an API to connect data sources, see the following:
+For information about using an API to connect data sources, see <insert links to API references>.

-- _<which APIs do we link user to?
-Do we have links to API information on GitHub?>_

 ## Prerequisites